 - Max Vertical Resolution: Specifies the maximum supported vertical resolution. - Min Searched Face Size: Defines the minimum face size that can be detected.
 A searched size of 80, for example, can still manage to detect faces as small as 60x60, but with lower certainty.
 Lowering this number enables SAFR to detect much smaller faces but also greatly increases CPU usage.
 Note: This setting does not impact face recognition accuracy. - Min Required Face Size: Defines the minimum required size for a face to be detected.
 Any face smaller than the height or width is ignored. - Generate Recognizer Hint: Optimizes facial recognition.
 It should be turned on for most cases.
-If it is turned off, recognition accuracy may be reduced if detection is performed at very low resolutions. - Detection Service: Specifies which face detection service will be used. - SAFR: Only available on iOS.
-The standard facial detection service that SAFR uses. - SAFR Retina: Only available on iOS.
+If it is turned off, recognition accuracy may be reduced if detection is performed at very low resolutions. - Detection Service: Specifies which face detection service will be used. - Standard: Android only.
+The standard facial detection model that SAFR uses. - High Sensitivity: Android only.
+A high sensitivity facial detection model which has a lower latency and whose performance doesn't degrade when multiple faces are being analyzed simultaneously.
+This model consumes many more GPU resources than the Standard model. - SAFR: iOS only.
+The standard facial detection service that SAFR uses. - SAFR Retina: iOS only.
 A high sensitivity facial detection service which has a lower latency and whose performance doesn't degrade when multiple faces are being analyzed simultaneously.
-The SAFR Retina service consumes many more GPU resources than the SAFR service. - Embedded: Only available on Android.
-The face detection service that ships with SAFR.
-We strongly recommend that you use Embedded. - Coreimage: Only available on iOS.
+The SAFR Retina service consumes many more GPU resources than the SAFR service. - Coreimage: iOS only.
 A face detection service native to Apple.
-Its performance is comparable to SAFR's, but it's slightly less accurate. - Vision: A face detection service native to Apple that's faster but much less accurate. - Detector Model: Only available on Android.
-Specifies which face detector model to use. - Standard: The standard facial detection model that SAFR uses. - High Sensitivity: A high sensitivity facial detection model which has a lower latency and whose performance doesn't degrade when multiple faces are being analyzed simultaneously.
-This model consumes many more GPU resources than the Standard model. - Detection thresholds: Only available on iOS.
-Allows you to configure some detection thresholds. - Enable Custom Thresholds: Allows you to customize the detection threshold.
-When this setting is checked, you can click on the Configure button to do the customization. - Initial Candidate Threshold: Initial face candidate threshold that is used during face detection. - Middle Candidate Threshold: Middle face candidate threshold that is used during face detection. - Final Candidate Threshold: Final face candidate threshold that is used during face detection. - Detection Sensitivity Threshold: The sensitivity threshold when using the High Sensitivity facial detection service.
-The lower this value is, the more lenient the facial detection service will be when attempting to recognize a face, which can result in additional false positives.
-This setting is only available if you selected High Sensitivity for the Detection service setting above. - Processors #: Only available on Android.
+Its performance is comparable to SAFR's, but it's slightly less accurate. - Vision: iOS only.
+A face detection service native to Apple that's faster but much less accurate. - Input Size: Android only.
+This setting is only available if you selected High Sensitivity for the Detection service setting above.
+The Input Size setting allows you to manage the trade-off between accuracy vs. speed.
+There are 4 possible values: - Normal: This is the standard against which the other 3 possible values are measured. - Small: This value has decreased accuracy but increased speed. - Extra Small: This value has greatly decreased accuracy but greatly increased speed. - Large: This value has increased accuracy but decreased speed. - Detection thresholds: Allows you to configure the detection thresholds. - Enable Custom Thresholds: Allows you to customize the detection threshold.
+When this setting is checked, you can click on the Configure button to do the customization. - Initial Candidate Threshold: Initial face candidate threshold that is used during face detection. - Middle Candidate Threshold: Middle face candidate threshold that is used during face detection. - Final Candidate Threshold: Final face candidate threshold that is used during face detection. - Detection Sensitivity Threshold: The lower this value is, the more lenient the facial detection service will be when attempting to recognize a face, which can result in additional false positives. - Processors #: Android only.
 Specifies how many processors will be used for face detection.
-Selecting more processors results in more face detections per second, but it also consumes more system resources, which can slow everything down resulting in ultimately fewer recognition attempts per second.
+Selecting more processors results in more face detections per second, but it also consumes more system resources, which can slow everything down resulting in ultimately fewer recognition attempts per second. - Validation service: iOS only.
+Requires a mobile device with a TrueDepth camera.
+When set to Real Face, this setting uses the device's TrueDepth camera to do a liveness test on any faces in view of the camera.
+If the faces pass the test, then they are indeed real faces.
+Any faces that fail the test are probably spoofs.
+If this setting is set to None, or if the device doesn't have a TrueDepth camera, then no liveness test is performed.